MPM-IU/Quiz-Game/README.md

 As of now the project title is a Quiz game.

-It'll be a quiz game that will be based on pop culture/movies/comics.
+It'll be a quiz game that will be simple math problems.

 Contributors: Matthew McCreary, Drew Busz, Tyrone Chandler, William Byers.